Nani wants Euro 2020 spot with Portugal as MLS season kicks off | Goal.com

 It's been nearly four years since the members of Portugal's Euro 2016 squad cemented their status as heroes.
 And it was Nani, Portugal's joint-leading scorer that summer with three goals, who served as captain on the day of the country's biggest triumph after Cristiano Ronaldo was forced off injured.

 It was his crowning achievement.
-He's won Premier Leagues, Champions Leagues, a Club World Cup, but that day was something special.
+He has won Premier Leagues, Champions Leagues, a Club World Cup, but that day was something special.
 It was one many thought would never come as Nani's childhood idols, players like Luis Figo and Deco, had never tasted international glory.

 The 33-year-old Nani is now far removed from the Stade de France, the site of that final.
 He's now in Orlando City, the focal point of a team that has perennially underwhelmed.
 It's been nearly two years since he last represented his national team and four years since he played in a major international tournament, having been left off of Portugal's World Cup squad in 2018.